mattdean1/contentful-text-search/README.md

 -   Long text fields have their formatting stripped in case they are markdown.
 (Using [marked-plaintext](https://github.com/etler/marked-plaintext))

-## 3. Index - Upload our transformed data to Elasticsearch via the bulk endpoint.
+## 3. Index - Upload our transformed data to Elasticsearch via the bulk endpoint

 At this step the transformed data is passed through our analysis chain.